Chevron and Fab Foundation introduce global scholarship for STEM educators

 MORE IN THIS SECTION

-The year-long discovery initiative for outstanding educators to learn, create, and promote innovative and inclusive programs that teach STEM was recently announced.
+There's a new global scholarship for STEM educators to learn, create, and promote innovative and inclusive programs for their students.

-Using digital fabrication and engaging new and diverse student populations in STEM education and careers, the Chevron Corporation and Fab Foundation presented Nathan Pritchett of Tulsa, Oklahoma, and Pieter Verduijn of Calabas, Aruba, as recipients of this grant.
+Using digital fabrication and engaging new and diverse student populations in STEM education and careers, the Chevron Corporation and Fab Foundation gave the first $10,000 scholarships to Nathan Pritchett of Tulsa, Oklahoma, and Pieter Verduijn of Calabas, Aruba.

 Jennifer Michael, social investment manager at Chevron, stated: